-Faustina Nguyen, PharmD, is a postdoctoral research associate with CIPhER at the UNC Eshelman School of Pharmacy.
+Faustina Hahn, PharmD, is a postdoctoral research associate with CIPhER at the UNC Eshelman School of Pharmacy.
 She received her Doctor of Pharmacy from UNC Eshelman School of Pharmacy in 2019.
-Her research interests include technology innovations in the classroom, collaboration, student learning and student discourse in science.
+Her research interests include diversity and inclusion, the intersection between diversity, inclusion, and mental health, and interprofessional education.

 Adam Persky is a professor in the Division of Pharmacotherapy and Experimental Therapeutics.
 He teaches physiology and pharmacokinetics.
 His research focuses on translating the science of learning and memory into practical application in the classroom and experiential settings.

 Amanda Savage, PharmD, is a professor with the Division of Practice Advancement and Clinical Education and faculty fellow in CIPhER.
 She is located at the Asheville campus and her efforts have been focused in teaching, course coordination and development, didactic teaching and small group facilitation.